blankoworld/makefly/doc/THEMES.md

   * POST\_TYPE
   * POST\_CONTENT

 This will only make posts available on homepage.
 To have each post create the **template/monochromed/article.tmpl**.
-You can copy the **template/monochromed/article.index.tmpl**.
-As explained in *Template ' structure* chapter, *article.index.tmpl* is used by homepage and *article.tmpl* by each single post.
+You can copy the **template/monochromed/article.index.tmpl** file instead.
+As explained in **Template ' structure** section, *article.index.tmpl* is used by homepage and *article.tmpl* by each single post.
 So just adapt them as your needs.

 #### Main menu